KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials.md

 KeyboardKit has a ``Keyboard`` namespace with a lot of keyboard-related types, such as ``Keyboard/AutocapitalizationType``, ``Keyboard/BackspaceRange``, ``Keyboard/Case``, ``Keyboard/KeyboardType``, ``Keyboard/ReturnKeyType``, etc.

 Namespaces are used to make the surface API smaller, by nesting types together in logical groups.
-By typing ``Keyboard`` followed by a `.`, Xcode will provide you with a convenient list of types that are included in this essential namespace.
+By typing ``Keyboard`` and `.`, Xcode will provide you with a convenient list of types that are included in this essential namespace.

+The same goes for other namespaces, like ``KeyboardAction``, ``KeyboardLayout``, ``Callouts``, ``Feedback``, etc. Most related types are nested in each namespace, except for protocols and important top-level types.